Out of our few months in Mexico, this was by far one of the best places we visited!

 Some of these links are affiliated, which means you are helping us and supporting our work and this website.
 It does not affect the price you are paying.

 Are you heading to Holbox soon?
-Have any tips for other travellers of best things to do in Holbox?
+Have any tips for other travellers on the best things to do in Holbox?

 Please comment below.